-In: Android, Hybrid App, iOS, Mobile App, Technology, Windows, / By: Chris Simental / 0 Comments
+In: Mobile App Design & Development, Technology, / By: Chris Simental

 When smartphones gained widespread adoption around 2007, there were two options for creating mobile apps: web apps or native apps.
 In time, a new method emerged that combined both and it turns out they work great together.
 The results are called hybrid apps and while they may not be as delicious as Reese’s Peanut Butter Cups they can be quite tasty for those looking to break into the world of app development.
 Below we share a few hybrid app highlights from a recent project we completed for the LA County Department of Public Health.

 1. Reach 98% of the market with ease

 The U.S. mobile market is dominated by Android (53.2%), Apple iOS (41.3%), and Windows Phone (3.6%).
 All three combined account for 98% of the market.
 All others (including Blackberry and Symbian/Nokia) are in the remaining 2%.
 Among the top three, market share for Android and Windows Phone is on the rise while Apple iOS market share is showing signs of decline.
 All this points to the conclusion that it is vital for mobile apps to support multiple platforms in order to reach the largest audience.

 With a hybrid app approach, the top three mobile operating systems can be supported without requiring an overly complex process.
 For our Profiles of Hope project we only had to complete one visual design and one user experience prototype to cover all three platforms including phones and tablets.